Mutual Information Minimization for Side-Channel Attack Resistance via Optimal Noise Injection: Optimal Artificial Noise for Side-Channel Attack Resistance

 where $\mathcal{U}$ denotes the alphabet of $U$.
-This inequality implies that increasing the conditional entropy $H(U|Y^m)$ increases the lower bound on $P_e$.
+This inequality implies that a larger conditional entropy $H(U|Y^m)$ leads to a higher lower bound on $P_e$.
 Since the mutual information is defined as $I(U;Y^m) = H(U) - H(U|Y^m)$, minimizing $I(U;Y^m)$ is equivalent to maximizing $H(U|Y^m)$, which in turn increases the lower bound on the probability of inference error.
-Thus, the mutual information serves as a proper metric to quantify information leakage in side-channel settings.
+Hence, we aim to minimize the mutual information $I(U;Y^m)$.